pydata/sparse/docs/getting_started/constructing.rst

 From :obj:`numpy.ndarray` objects
 ---------------------------------
-To construct :obj:`COO` objects from :obj:`numpy.ndarray`
+To construct :obj:`COO` arrays from :obj:`numpy.ndarray`
 objects, you can use the :obj:`COO.from_numpy` method.
-As an example, if :code:`x` is a :obj:`numpy.ndarray`, you can do the following to get an equivalent :obj:`COO` object:
+As an example, if :code:`x` is a :obj:`numpy.ndarray`, you can do the following to get an equivalent :obj:`COO` array:

 .. code-block:: python